spans of highways in comfort. The small cars that developed

 Spring of 1954.

-two tone exterior.
+including a new grill and a chrome line dividing a two tone exterior.
 Mechanically the Metropolitan received

 a new engine and Transmission.
 The engine was the reliable Austin